-MIL-STD-810 standard freeze/thaw testing determines the ability of materials to withstand effects of moisture.
+MIL-STD-810 standard freeze/thaw testing determines the ability of materials to withstand the effects of moisture changes from solid to liquid.
 As a certified MIL-STD 810 compliance lab, we realize the importance of MIL-810 freeze/thaw testing.
 Meeting the MIL-810 enclosure seal test requirements can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone provides the peace of mind that all of your needs will be met.
 Our proven process helps avoid product launch delays.
 Keystone takes a consultative approach throughout the entire test program.
 We are in constant communication throughout the entire test process.
 We take pride in creating an accurate test plan to eliminate expensive over-testing.